Should You Be Running After Leg Day?

 It certainly is!
 Whether your legs are sore from that intense leg workout, speed work at the track, or a killer tempo run, running out the soreness is okay.

-The rule of thumb for running through soreness is that if running does not increase soreness, it is okay to keep going.
+The rule of thumb for running through soreness is that it is okay to keep going if running does not increase soreness.
 In general, when you start moving easily, you begin to work the kinks out.
 The process of running nice and easy usually has you slowly feeling looser as the minutes and miles click by.

-For those of you who listen to music while you run, consider changing up your tunes to a recovery choice.
+Consider changing up your tunes to a recovery choice for those who listen to music while you run.
 For example, if metal music is your jam, find something mellow for a recovery day.
 It’s been proven that music choices can actually push people to speed up or slow down.

 The Choice Is Yours